dai-anna/dai-anna.github.io/content/publication/modelguard/index.md

 ---
-title: '**MODELGUARD**: Information-Theoretic Defense Against Model Extraction Attacks'
+title: 'MODELGUARD: Information-Theoretic Defense Against Model Extraction Attacks'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here